About Cherikoff Australian Ingredients – Part 1: A Bit of History

 Australian Functional Ingredients

-As the author of a few books on wild foods, I hope I have spread my enthusiasm for native foods to gardeners and professional growers, foragers and foodies, cooks and chefs.
-Through school and trade curricula which I have written, Australian native cuisine is being taught to both qualified and apprentice chefs.
-I have personally trained over 600 chefs in my scientific approach to the incorporation of native flavours into other, more conventional cuisines.
+As the author of books on wild foods, I hope that I have spread my enthusiasm for the plants and the foods to gardeners and professional growers, foragers and foodies, cooks and chefs.
+Through school and trade curricula which I have written, Australian cuisine is being taught to both qualified and apprentice chefs.
+I have personally trained over 600 chefs in my scientific approach to the incorporation of wild flavours into other, more conventional cuisines.
 I also hope that I have inspired many more.

-I see the spread of Australian native flavours around the world as simply the result of a twenty-first century spice trade exploring the new and exciting flavours that this ancient continent has to offer the culinary world.
+I see the spread of Australian wild foods around the world as simply the result of a twenty-first century spice trade exploring the new and exciting flavours that this ancient continent has to offer the culinary world.

-As an interesting update, one area where wild foods almost sell themselves is in the health and well-being markets.
+As an interesting update, one area where wild foods almost sell themselves is in the health market.
 LIFE (Lyophilized Indigenous Food Essentials)™ contains 14 wild foods from Australia, home of the longest living culture on the planet.
-It also includes other conventional superfoods – acai, mangosteen, blackberries, pineapple core, in fact, all up it has 27 superfood ingredients with NO fillers or extenders and is based on freeze-dried (lyophilized) fruits and herbs.
-This makes it an ultra-premium nutrition solution for the diseases of civilization and the results we are getting substantiate the science and the quality.
+It also includes other conventional superfoods such as wild blueberries, near-wild blackcurrants, pineapple core with its enzymes, in fact, all up it has 27 superfood ingredients with NO fillers or extenders and is based on freeze-dried (lyophilized) fruits and herbs.
+This makes it an ultra-premium, science-based solution which address the diseases of nutrition.
+The results that our customers (and raving fans) are getting substantiate the science and put LIFE out there as a must-have addition to our modern diet.

-Perhaps this is the future, at least in the shorter term for Australian wild foods.
-Fixing our ailing health can ultimately lead to a better enjoyment of our cuisine and the ingredients are less challenging because of the educational factor that products like LIFE (Lyophilized Indigenous Food Essentials)™ deliver.
+Perhaps this is the future, at least in the shorter term, for Australian wild foods.
+Fixing our ailing health can ultimately lead to better enjoyment of our cuisine and the ingredients are less challenging because of the health benefits that LIFE (Lyophilized Indigenous Food Essentials)™ delivers.

 The upshot of either way is a benefit to the environment as new crops are developed along ecologically sustainable lines and we increase the number of foods we eat for our health and well-being.
 We might even better value what little we have left when it comes to the wild country and the resources it still holds.